 The NHS Volunteer Responders can help:

-- People who choose to continue to stay at home, or choose to avoid busier public spaces such as supermarkets and pharmacies.
+- People who choose avoid going to supermarkets and pharmacies.

 - People with caring responsibilities.